Hello and welcome to my Pure Profit Pro Review.

 No, and I’ll explain why.

-This program is structured as an affiliate program so this has certain rules that it must adhere by.
+This program is structured as an affiliate program so this has certain rules that it must adhere to.

-The main factor being that the program needs a product which PPP has.
+The main factor being that the program needs a product that PPP has.

 The price is not a factor since the price is determined by what the product owner feels the product is worth whether or not you or I feel it is “worth it” is still not a factor of it being a scam.

 Another factor is that the company and affiliates must not make guarantees of financial earnings or claim that they can make a certain amount in a certain time period.

 I have not come across this in any of the marketing and for the most part, both the company and affiliates have been pretty good not to make any money claims and some even have disclaimers which are good, and a must in my book.

 The admin fee is a grey area, I personally don’t like it, but it is what it is.

 Hey if it converts well, then why not.